chrisdetmering/Star-Wars-API-With-Hooks/README.md

 # Summary

 This is the 6th application I have completed in my Software development journey.
-I was initially very excited to start this project because I was finally going to learn how to fetch data from an API which is a critical step to learning Web Development.
+I was initially very excited to start this project because I was finally going to learn how to fetch data from an API, which is a critical step to learning Web Development.

 # Author